lilients/openImpact/README.md

 ## Settings

-The following settings are available:
-- select the indicators that will be displayed
-- add a new indicator
-- determine the position of the icons on your web site (overview, sidebar or article/book page)
-- choose the orientation of the social media buttons (vertical or horizontal)
+The plugin settings allow the selection of the available indicators.
+New indicators can be added directly in the respective JSON file.

 ## Usage
 Install the plugin as described above, activate it and choose the settings you prefer.